 Joseph was unable to hold back his true identity from his brothers any longer.
 With tears streaming down his face, he cried out, "I am Joseph your brother, whom you sold!"
-Joseph's brothers were surprised and frightened!
+His brothers were surprised and frightened!

-"Do not be fearful," Joseph said.
+"Don't be fearful," said Joseph.
 "God has caused events to work out so that I would be here to help prepare for the famine.
-I want you to return to Canaan and bring our father, your families and all your possessions to Egypt."
+I want you to return to Canaan and bring your father, your families and all your possessions to Egypt."

-When the brothers returned home, they told their father about what had happened in Egypt.
-Jacob was shocked, but happy to hear that Joseph was still alive.
-When he arrived in Egypt, Jacob was happy to see the son he thought was dead.
+When the brothers returned home, they told their father about the unusual turn of events.
+Jacob was shocked, but very happy to hear that Joseph was still alive.
+When he arrived in Egypt, Jacob was happy to see the son whom he thought was dead.
+He and his family were allowed by Pharaoh to live in the part of Egypt called Goshen.

-Parents: Explain why Joseph treated his brothers harshly.
+Parents: Explain why Joseph treated his brothers so harshly.
 Also, explain why Jacob crossed his arms when he blessed Manasseh and Ephraim, and explain who their modern-day descendants are.